peter-clark/peter-clark/README.md

 <h3 align="center">AI and Python Developer / Researcher / Data Scientist</h3>

 <h4 align="Ccenter">About Me:</h4>
-I am an associate researcher working with the Multi-Modal Interaction Lab at the Music Technology Group.
-While I currently reside in Barcelona, I am originally from Alaska and have lived internationally for most of my life in countries including Bhutan, Bosnia and Herzegovina, Republic of Georgia, Moldova, Netherlands, and Uruguay.
-I am incredibly interested in philosophy of mind, abiogenesis and the origin of complex behaviors from simple systems, the absurdity of the universe, ontologies and semiotics, and more...
+Currently studying a Masters in Physics of Complex Systems and Biophysics.
+Residing in Barcelona, originally from Alaska and spent most my life in countries including Bhutan, Bosnia and Herzegovina, Republic of Georgia, Moldova, Netherlands, and Uruguay.
+I am interested in philosophy of mind, abiogenesis, universality of complex behaviors from simple systems, the absurdity of the universe, ontologies and semiotics, yadda yadda...

-I’m looking for work in these or related fields:  **AI development/research, Data Science, Perception Engineer**

 <h3 align="left">Education:</h3>

+&emsp; Msc Physics of Complex Systems and Biophysics [UB] (in progress)

 &emsp; MSc Sound and Music Computing  [UPF]